MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

     ![Create Your Packages dialog window shown](images/packaging-screen3.jpg)

 4. On the **Select signing method** page, select whether to skip packaging signing or select a certificate for signing.
 You can select a certificate from your local certificate store, select a certificate file, or create a new certificate.
+For an MSIX package to be installed on an end user's machine, it must be signed with a cert that is trusted on the machine.

     ![Create Your Packages dialog window shown](images/package-signing.png)